Living With Borderline Personality Disorder

 - You feel the urge to do things that may be risky.

 - You sometimes feel a crazy level of anger that you can’t control, and it is often anger directed at yourself.

 - You feel paranoid, like someone is out to get you.

 Whether you suspect you have borderline personality disorder or you are just sure that something isn’t right, it is important to ask for help.
 No one can beat a personality disorder or any other psychological disorders alone.
 Treatment from mental health professionals and support from those who care about you is essential in being able to manage this illness.
 It isn’t easy to ask for help, but it is important to do so.
 Turn to someone you trust to help you decide what to do next.
 This could be a close friend, a family member, your doctor, a caring nurse in your doctor’s office, or someone you know who is a therapist or mental health professional.

 Once you have decided to ask for help, your next step is to get an official diagnosis.
 Only then can you get a treatment plan that will work for you.
 There is no borderline personality disorder test, but there are diagnostic criteria that are used to make the diagnosis.
 You may start with your general doctor or a nurse, but your diagnosis should be made or confirmed by a psychiatrist.
 To be diagnosed you will undergo a psychiatric evaluation during which a mental health professional will ask you questions, listen to your answers, and observe your behaviors and the way you think and react.

-How Borderline Personality Disorder Treatment Helps Manage Symptoms
+How BPD Treatment Helps Manage Symptoms

 With a diagnosis, you can participate in a treatment plan that will help you manage symptoms.
 BPD is a troubling diagnosis, but it is important to remember that this is a treatable condition.
 You will see improvements if you work with your therapist and others involved in treatment.
 There are no borderline personality disorder medications, although some drugs like antidepressants may help with some symptoms or complications, like depression or anxiety.